Stick in the Wheel: Follow Them True

 Stick in the Wheel's 2017 album was a return to a group format with a thematic album, described by the Guardian as "precision folk with anger, lust and blood ".
 Nicola Kearey said in an interview that they had the picture for the cover early on, and she wanted to write songs based on the picture.
 The album is about rituals and cycles, how people are condemned to make the same mistakes of the past.
 It was recorded over a number of weekends in a warehouse in Basildon, where Simon Foote worked.
 They recorded in the open plan office and used various rooms as booths and the stairwell for percussion.
 The exception was the original As I Roved Out which was recorded later; Nicola Kearey sang an improvised vocal referencing many folk song tropes into her phone and Ian Carter built the track around it.

 This and the Memory of This Mixtape

 A collection of studio sketches and collaborations Ian Carter and Nicola Kearey recorded mid-2018, this limited cassette and CD was released in Autumn 2018.
 It features Anna Roberts-Gevalt, Lisa Knapp, Jack Sharp and Laura Smyth and Ted Kemp.
 The cover art was by David Bray, previous Various collaborator.

 From Here: English Folk Field Recordings, Volume 2

 The second set of field recordings was recorded towards the end of 2018.
-Including recordings of Richard Dawson (musician), Nancy Kerr, Rachel Unthank, Grace Petrie, June Tabor, Will Pound, Cohen Braithwaite-Kilcoyne, Kathryn Tickell and Belinda Kempster on the main release and Bryony Griffith, Sandra Kerr, Frankie Armstrong on a bonus CD and download.
+Including recordings of Richard Dawson, Nancy Kerr, Rachel Unthank, Grace Petrie, June Tabor, Will Pound, Cohen Braithwaite-Kilcoyne, Kathryn Tickell and Belinda Kempster on the main release and Bryony Griffith, Sandra Kerr, Frankie Armstrong on a bonus CD and download.
 Again recorded with simple equipment it was headlined by the Guardian newspaper as "unvarnished voices fire the form".